-Therapy to Stop Epileptic Seizures
+Investigational Therapy Designed to Stop Epileptic Seizures

 Staccato Alprazolam is a hand-held inhaler in development that rapidly terminates seizure activity once it has begun.
-The therapy combines the easy-to-use, FDA-approved Staccato delivery technology with alprazolam, a well-known benzodiazepine that has potent anti-epileptic properties.
+The investigational therapy combines the easy-to-use, FDA-approved Staccato delivery technology with alprazolam, a well-known benzodiazepine that has potent anti-epileptic properties.

-How Staccato Alprazolam Works
+How Staccato Alprazolam is Designed to Work

-Fast Track to FDA Approval
+A Streamlined Path to FDA Approval

 In a phase 2a study, Staccato Alprazolam demonstrated a reduction in seizure-like activity in patients with photosensitive seizures.
-To move forward in the approval process, Engage Therapeutics is recruiting participants for phase 2b study called StATES (Staccato Alprazolam Terminates Epilepsy Seizures).
+To move forward in the approval process, Engage Therapeutics is recruiting participants for a phase 2b study called StATES (Staccato Alprazolam Terminates Epilepsy Seizures).
 The clinical trial aims to test the efficacy of Staccato Alprazolam in naturally-occurring seizures.
 Should the study obtain positive results, there will be one final trial prior to requesting FDA approval and market release of the product.

 The Future of Seizure Rescue Therapy